discordance/fraize_core/README.md

 But not everything is green in **Rustland**:

 - **young**, libraries are mostly in infancy (unstable, sparse doc ...).
-- **audio**, very small audio community, no Rust version of Julian Storer yet.
+- **audio**, very small audio community, no Rust rewrite of Julian Storer yet.
 - **UI**, still very lacking on the GUI side (but lots of efforts).
 - **learning curve**, not so easy to grasp.
 It is a complex language and asks dedication.
 - **verbosity / ugliness**, this is very subjective :)